Tychobra/polished/README.md

 polished requires the [polishedapi](https://github.com/Tychobra/polishedapi).
 There are two ways to use the `polishedapi`.

 1. Using [polished.tech](https://polished.tech).
 The polished.tech is our hosted offering of the polishedapi.
 It is the easieat way to use polished.
 It does not require database setup or API hosting.

-2. On Premise: Deploy the polishedapi on your own servers.
+2. On Premise: Deploy the `polishedapi` on your own servers.
 This naturally requires you to set up and maintain a database and API hosting server.

-If you want to use [polished.tech](https://polished.tech), go to polished.tech and follow the [Get Started](https://polished.tech/get-started) instructions.
+If you want to use [polished.tech](https://polished.tech), go to the polished.tech website and follow the [Get Started](https://polished.tech/get-started) instructions.
 If you want to deploy the polishedapi on premise, check out the [polishedapi README](https://github.com/Tychobra/polishedapi/blob/master/README.md).